Lerisaaa/Aiscomer/README.md

 ## About Aiscomer

-Thats just a simple welcomer bot, thanks if you using the bot.
+Thats just a simple welcomer bot, thanks if you using the code.

 ## Config Information